-I think the first time I tried one of these was when I was working in a restaurant, or you might just call it a place that served food.
+I think the first time I tried a jalapeno popper was when I was working in a restaurant, or you might just call it a place that served food.
 I thought these hot poppers were the best thing we had on the menu.

 Crispy, creamy, and just a bit spicy, Jalapeno Poppers are a hard-to-beat party snack or tailgate food everyone will love.
 The next time you get a craving for these classic restaurant apps, forget about going out.
 You can make the best poppers at home!
 I know you are going to love this jalapeño poppers recipe.

 What’s a Jalapeno Popper?